statamic/workshop/README.md

 Create and edit entries, pages, and globals on the front-end of your site without the control panel.

+## License

+Workshop requires a license to be used while on a production site.
+You can purchase one at https://statamic.com/marketplace/addons/workshop.

+You may use Workshop without a license while Statamic is in [Trial mode](https://docs.statamic.com/knowledge-base/trial-mode).

 ## Documentation

 Read it on the [Statamic Marketplace](https://statamic.com/marketplace/addons/workshop/docs) or contribute to it [here on GitHub](DOCUMENTATION.md).